Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Steeper learning curve than Canva or Snappa

-- Primarily built for UI/UX design — repurposing it for marketing design takes some adaptation
+- Built primarily for UI/UX design — repurposing it for marketing takes some work

 - Smaller community and fewer nonprofit-specific templates